 Transcriptional control of sexual differentiation of the nervous system

 Identifying and understanding the genetic factors linked to neuropsychiatric disorders is a fundamental goal in neuroscience.
-The nervous system of male and females is sexually dimorphic at the molecular and structural levels and these differences lead to sex biases in the age of onset, prevalence, symptomatology and treatment for nearly every neuropsychiatric disorder.
-The general aim of our laboratory is to decipher the genetic and molecular mechanisms that control sex dimorphic configurations of the nervous system.
+The nervous system of male and females is sexually different at the molecular and structural levels.
+These differences lead to sex biases in the age of onset, prevalence, symptomatology and treatment for nearly every neuropsychiatric disorder.
+The general aim of our laboratory is to decipher the genetic and molecular mechanisms that control sex dependent configurations of the nervous system.
 Most sex differences are caused by sex hormones, however there is robust evidence that points to genetic factors also contributing to sexual dimorphisms.

 |Last name||Name||Laboratory||Ext.*||Professional category|